GridTools/gt4py/docs/quickstart.rst

     # --> <StencilObject: __main__.stencil_example> [backend="numpy"] ...

 This definition basically expresses the operations (or *kernel*) performed at every point of the computation domain to generate the output values.
 The indices inside the brackets are interpreted as offsets relative to the current point in the iteration, and not as absolute positions in the data fields.
-For an explanation of the line ``with computation(PARALLEL), interval(...):``, please refer to the section *Computations and Intervals*.
+For an explanation of the line ``with computation(PARALLEL), interval(...):``, please refer to the section :ref:`Computations and Intervals`.

 .. note::
     While not required, it is recommended to specify *fields* as standard arguments and run-time *parameters* as